dwayn/aws-management-suite/README.md

 `eval "$(register-python-argcomplete ams)"`

 ### Upgrading
-If you have updated the code base, just run `ams internals database upgrade` to run the update scripts.
-Upgrade can be run as often as you like, as it will do nothing if the database version matches the code version.
+If you have updated the code base, just run `pip install -r requirements.txt` to install any new dependencies and run `ams internals database upgrade` to run the update scripts for the database tables.
+Upgrade scripts can be run as often as you like, as it will do nothing if the database version matches the code version.